 - displacements,

 - pressures,

 - velocities, and

-- accelerations.
+- · accelerations.

-For the drawing of xy-plots, these data may be output as a function of time respectively frequency.
+For the drawing of xXY plots, these data may be output as a function of time or frequency respectively.
 Moreover, the following results may be derived:

-- reaction forces,
+reaction forces,

-- · stresses and stress resultants,
+- stresses and stress resultants,

-- · strain energy,
+- strain energy,

-- kinetic energy,
+- · kinetic energy,

-- · specific sound radiation power density,
+- specific sound radiation power density,

 - · sound particle velocity.